smn/richmond/DEPLOYING.md

 Deploying Richmond
 ------------------

+The deploment of Richmond ties directly into how it is being developed with Git.

+  1. All development of Richmond occurs in topical branches.
+Topical	branches are all named `topics/...`.
+For example `topics/smn-fabric-deploys`.
+  2. When the new development is finished, `master` is rebased into the topical branch.
+If all tests pass then the topical branch is merged into master.
+  3. When master is ready for testing then it is promoted to the `staging` branch with `git push origin master:staging`.
+  4. If the staging code is ready for a release then push the staging to production, ready for a production release with `git push origin master:production`

+The `staging` and `production` branches do not to be tracked locally for you to push changes to it, `git push origin master:staging` (or `... master:production`) pushes the changes remotely.
+To avoid conflicts and accidental changes in `production` or `staging` it's probably a good idea *not* to pull these branches in locally.

 For deploying, updating, starting & stopping of services we use [Fabric][fabric].

 Start the virtualenv & make sure all the requirements are installed: